uijs/uijs-core/doc/box.md

 ## Events

-See the [EventEmitter](#EventEmitter) chapter below for details on how to emit and subscribe to events.
+See the [events.EventEmitter](#events.md) module for details on how to emit and subscribe to events.

  * `touchstart`, `touchmove`, `touchend` with `function(e)` - Interaction events where `e.x` and `e.y` are local coordinates.